 Create a separate file

-All other audio description options require another file, whether it’s a timed text file, another audio file that has the audio descriptions between the existing narration, or another video file.
+All other audio description options require another file.
+For example, another audio file has the audio descriptions between the existing narration, so there would be two versions of the video.
+One with the audio description between the narration and one without.

 You can learn more about these options in W3C’s visual information guide.